rainaflies/python-lessons/07_openai_planets/README.md

 ## Usage

-Upon launching the app, you will be presented with a menu of planets to choose from:
+Run the main.py script using Python: `python3 main.py`.
+Upon starting, you will be presented with a menu of planets to choose from:

 ```
 Please pick a planet: